teyasio/galvins-unitbars/Readme.txt

 Then you'll need to select some bars to line up with that primary bar.
 To do this left click the bars you want to use.
 Then clicking 'align' will make the changes.

-- Horizontal/Vertical:  This will either line up bars from left to right or top to bottom.
-If Horizontal then the vertical location of the bars is unchanged.
-If Vertical then the horizontal location of the bars is unchanged.
+Left to Right: Bars will be lined up horizontally.
+Without changing their vertical position.
+Top to Bottom: Bars wil be lined up vertically.
+Without changing their horizontal position.
-- Justify: Set the justification.
+Justify: Sets the justification.
 Bars will then be lined up by their left, right, top, bottom sides.
-- Padding: Instead of just lining up bars you may want to have equal spacing between them as well.
+Padding: Instead of just lining up bars you may want to have equal spacing between them as well.
          This works the same in vertical or horizontal.
 All this does is make each bar have equal spacing.

 * Profiles
 Its recommended that once you have your perfect configuration made you make a backup of it using profiles.
 Just